Pomax/BezierInfo-2/README.md

 - [x] capture LaTeX error logs and work them into the build log as clean output, for faster debugging.
 - [x] Add a `setSlider(qs, handler)` API function so that sketches can hook into locally scoped HTML UI elements (like `<input type="range">`
 - [ ] figure out how to force `graphics-element` elements to preallocate their bounding box, so that progressive page loading doesn't cause reflow.
+- [ ] consider swammping out the `perform-code-surgery.js` regex approach to a dedicated DFA lexer, with scope tracking.

 ### Section conversion: